Promise Ball emcee Drew Dougherty of Texans TV and JDRF executive director Rick Byrd joining the party virtually. (Courtesy JDRF)

-Fielding and Meredith Cocke and Alexander Cocke join JDRF Houston's virtual fundraiser in poolside black-tie attire.
+Fielding and Meredith Cocke and Alexander Cocke join JDRF Houston's virtual fundraiser in poolside black-tie attire in May.
 (Photo by Barbara Perlick)

 William Hagans and his friend Norton dressed up to stay home and attended the virtual JDRF Houston gala.
 (Photo by Barbara Perlick)

 The JDRF Houston virtual gala was a family affair for Perri, Michael, Madison and Andrea Soper.
 (Photo by Barbara Prelick)

 Amber & Clay Bretches don their fashionable pajamas for the JDRF Houston virtual gala.
 Love the Shipley's Do-Nuts!(Photo by Barbara Perlick)

 When JDRF executive director Rick Byrd was asked back in late March if he knew how to put on a virtual gala, his response was no but he was going to learn.
 And learn he did.
 The nonprofit’s virtual evening was such a success with net proceeds of $1.2 million that Byrd’s “expertise” is now being sought by other nonprofits.

 Only six weeks prior to the May 8 gala, which was expected to fill a hotel ballroom with as many as 1,000 paying guests, the decision was made, in light of the COVID-19 pandemic, to change gears.